olegantonyan/mpz/README.md

 - Internet radio in `m3u` and `pls` formats;
 - CUE sheets, with seamless playback of single-file albums;
 - Tag editor;
-- Lyrics in the track info dialog;
-- Cover art from tags or folder images;
+- Cover art (from tags or folder images) and lyrics — in the track info dialog or as dockable panels that follow the playing track;
 - Playback order per playlist and global: sequential, random, or no-loop;
 - Tracks sorting presets;
 - Global media-key hotkeys and a built-in keyboard shortcuts dialog;